fastrocket/cunfftls/README.md

 and borrows extensively from the associated codebase.

 #### Recent changes
+* **March 28, 2016**
+   * Fixed a memory alignment bug that arose with certain values for the number of observations
+   * Did more testing, this time with randomly generated lightcurves containing Nobs values between 10 and 10,000; no bugs found
+   * Memory management at this point is a headache; will try to tackle this in future releases.
 * **March 26, 2016**
    * fixed the bootstrapping method -- now bootstrapping is performed more efficiently, but there are two caveats currently:
 	     1. None of this has been tested in a rigorous and complete way, so use at your own risk.
 	     2. The random number generation is a little dubious, but very fast.
 Take a look at the **cuna** source code for more information.
    * The bootstrap calculations are also run on a single kernel, so memory limits the number of bootstraps that can currently be performed.
 Future versions will allow for multiple kernel calls to remove this constraint.
 * **March 23, 2016**
    * option to use floating-mean periodogram (aka the Generalized LSP a la [Zechmeister & Kuerster 2008](http://www.aanda.org/articles/aa/abs/2009/11/aa11296-08/aa11296-08.html))